Akash02032002/Indifav/README.md

 Live Hosted Website link:-------------->>>>>>>  https://akash-web-sand.vercel.app/

-It is a multipage web application which made this for my client who has a startup of custom cloth making industry.
+It is a multipage web application which I made this for my client who has a startup of custom cloth making industry.
 Where a person can visit and book an appointment of making custom cloths as per their desire design and comfort.

  Git hub link of this web 2 Project is given below :-